 Speak to your team and define clear goals before proceeding.

 Your chatbots must be programmed to suit the needs of different visitors.
-Facebook users may ask different questions than those on Twitter.
-Ultimately, you must understand your audience personas before moving forward.
+Facebook users may ask different questions compared to those on Twitter.
+Ultimately, you must understand your audience’s personas before moving forward.

 How will your customers engage with your chatbots?